Detecting the topics of text fragments

 - Comparing keyword-based and machine learning topic detection

-Efficiently connect your customers with the right consultant by providing training data to a topic detection model.
+Efficiently connect your customers with the right consultant by providing training data to a topic model.

-- Connecting to topic detection models in Cloud AutoML
+- Connecting to topic models in Cloud AutoML

-- Connecting to topic detection models through an API
+- Connecting to topic models through an API

 - Best practices for creating categorization models